He korero whakarapopoto

-The East Coast is a relatively isolated region of New Zealand, with just three state highways linking it to the rest of the country.
-It covers both the sparsely populated East Cape and Poverty Bay, which has more residents and includes the city of Gisborne.
+The East Coast is a relatively isolated region of New Zealand, with just two state highways linking it to the rest of the country.
+It covers both the sparsely populated East Cape and Tūranganui-a-Kiwa / Poverty Bay, which has more residents and includes the city of Gisborne.

 Landscape and geology